iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 > Stopped working 05 Jan 2021.
 Tried to uninstall then re install no good.<br> :date: __2021-01-05 19:22:08__

 > The app won't let me on since the update as I don't know what my blood group is.<br> :date: __2021-01-05 18:12:28__

-> Please update and fix white screen this happening before the main login and report screen.
-This app is so important to me and alot of others and the UK to get the facts and keeping calm.
-Please hurry .<br> :date: __2021-01-03 16:24:24__

-> White screen of doom - I get through to the 'report today' screen very very briefly then it disappears and I get a blank white screen.
-Clearly not an issue just with my phone or my account by the look of other comments.
-I've reported daily for months and am disappointed not to be able to continue.<br> :date: __2021-01-01 18:10:10__

-> The app has stopped working today.
-It launches for a split second and then the screen goes all white.
-Update 1 Jan, it's working now.<br> :date: __2021-01-01 14:49:27__

-> I am now unable to open the app despite uninstalling then reinstalling many times.
-It now works ..
-12 MD 01 01 21<br> :date: __2021-01-01 13:19:08__

-> No updated often enough<br> :date: __2021-01-01 11:34:07__

-> I have to say I'm really pissed off with this.
-There was a fault and it stopped working for a while, now I'm getting emails asking me to reinstall but with no link in the email (a no reply email address!).
-When you think Facebook manages literally billions of accounts, fully indexed and cross referenced, and these clowns can't cope with a simple database....
-I'm doing something else instead<br> :date: __2020-12-31 15:41:45__